Buying FAQ

 We generally need a few days’ notice to arrange a viewing.
 Most vendors will want a viewing to be after hours or on weekends, so that they do not happen in front of the patients and staff, who often don’t know about the sale.

 The financials of a practice represent the innermost workings of a practice and are generally the most confidential part of a practice sale.
-We don’t send these out to everyone that enquires.
-Initial enquiries generally get an IM/summary of the practice and premises.
-If the prospective purchaser is still interested after viewing the summary we are happy to discuss sending through financials.
+We don’t send these out to everyone who enquires.
+Initial enquiries generally get an Information Memorandum (summary of the practice and premises).
+If the prospective purchaser is still interested after viewing the IM, we are happy to discuss sending through financials.

 We often get a lot of interest in practices for sale, and vendors don’t want to meet 20 different prospective purchasers.

-Generally, we are engaged to be a buffer between the purchaser and vendor, until such a time that we have narrowed down the interest to the top two or three serious prospective buyers.
-Usually, buyers will not get to meet a vendor unless they have put in an offer that is in a range that will be considered.
+Generally, we are engaged to be a buffer between the purchaser and vendor, until such time that we have narrowed down the interest to the top two or three serious prospective buyers.
+Usually, buyers will not get to meet a vendor unless they have put in an offer that is in a range, that will be seriously considered by the vendor.

 No, you don’t need to be a vet to own a vet practice.
 We have sold vet practices to and for owners that had no professional affiliation with the vet profession.

 This differs from practice to practice.
-Generally, once an offer is accepted, the lawyers need to finalise a sale contract and a vendor post-sale work contract, applications need to be submitted for premises lease to be transferred, etc. This legal process can take several weeks.
+Generally, once an offer is accepted, the lawyers need to finalise a sale contract and a vendor’s post-sale work contract, applications need to be submitted for the premises lease to be transferred, etc. This legal process can take several weeks to a few months.

 Whether a practice stays on the website during this period, where an offer is accepted but the deal isn’t completed, varies from deal to deal.
 It is best to ask about a practice, and we can let you know the status on a case-by-case basis.